teaching

 University of Illinois

-Religion & Philosophy: A Life Well-Lived
+Religion & Philosophy: Happiness and the Good Life

 Religion and Society in the West, Part I